This step-by-step guide explains how you can enable an Ubuntu remote desktop so that you can access and control it remotely.

 Press the super (Windows) key to start a search, then type “remmina” and launch the software by clicking on its icon.

-Before you can connect to your Ubuntu desktop using another computer, you need to find out the IP address assigned to it.
+Before you can connect to your Ubuntu desktop using another computer, you need to find out the IP address.

 In the drop-down menu, select VNC.
 Then enter the IP address of the remote desktop.
-Hit “Enter” to make the connection.
+Finally, hit “Enter” to make the connection.

 At this point, you’ll be prompted for a password on your Ubuntu remote desktop.
 Enter the password and click on the “OK” button.